 Clenching your teeth, referred to as bruxism, is a practice that is observable in a variety of individuals.
 It usually occurs when an individual is deeply sleeping, and is in some cases ignorant of this grinding.
-It is essential to elliminate this habitual tendency while it happens, if observed, due to the fact that it is not just bothersome particularly if one has a sleeping partner, however it is likewise harming the teeth, oral health, and possibly the mandible.
+It is essential to elliminate this habitual tendency while it happens, if observed, due to the fact that it is not just bothersome particularly if one has a sleeping partner, however it is likewise harming the teeth, oral health, and quite possibly the mandible.

 Some individuals are only experience irregular bruxism, which suggests they tend to grind their teeth during sleep however just on a limited basis.
 Regular grinders often experience teeth grinding in their sleep.